 Outlook and conclusions

 In summary, the outlook for the real estate market remains stable as investors continue to rely on Switzerland's political and financial stability as well as on continuous economic growth and a robust legal system.
-However, it is likely to become increasingly difficult to maintain the good performance of previous years as further capital will be fed into the comparatively high-yielding real estate market that is consistently putting yields under pressure.

 2 Often also referred to as freehold or land ownership as the sole owner usually owns the land and its integral parts and everything built on it.